The

 *

-recognize the fundamental rights of man.
+must recognize the fundamental rights of man.
 There can be no

 true national life in our democracy unless we give